 - violate a condition of probation or parole.

-If you are released to a halfway house and get more than half your meals from the halfway house, you are not SNAP eligible.
-If you are sentenced to home confinement or home detention (for example, you may have an electronic bracelet), you should not be denied SNAP as if you were still incarcerated.
+- If you are sentenced to home confinement or home detention (for example, you have an electronic bracelet), you should not be denied SNAP because you are not still incarcerated.
 See Am I eligible for SNAP if I live in a hospital, school, or other institution?